To see a video on how to become an agent please click here.

 Becoming An Agent

-While waiting for the next academy, interested applicants can take the mandatory Civil Service Law Enforcement and Protective Services (LEAP) exam and get a score of at least 70 or above.
-Preference may be given to applicants with a score of 77 or higher.
+While waiting for the next academy, interested applicants can take the mandatory Civil Service Law Enforcement and Protective Services (LEAP) series 9500 exam and get a score of 77 or above.
 Applicants may apply to take the test by accessing the Civil Service website.

 After taking the test, interested applicants can then focus on meeting the minimum qualifications to become a cadet at the next academy.